Monday, May 04, 2015

 Spartanburg’s Hub City Farmers’ Market is simply my favorite place to spend a Saturday morning, especially after they moved to the new permanent location on Howard Street, Northside Harvest Park, just past the VCOM medical school.
 The train depot on Magnolia Street holds a lot of great memories for me (the adult me, that is), but the Northside Harvest Park location just improved upon something that was already great.

 You don’t even have to love vegetables to enjoy a morning there.
-While most of the twenty to thirty vendors have a lovely green leafy display, you can also find Little River Roasting Company coffee, Chef Bill McClellan’s award-winning cheesecake and chili, Blue Moon Specialty Foods’ pimento cheeses and great sauces (I highly recommend the Voodoo Chutney), local eggs and beef, and a variety of homemade things such as soaps, candles and bowls.
+While most of the twenty to thirty vendors have a lovely green leafy display, you can also find Little River Roasting Company coffee, Blue Moon Specialty Foods’ pimento cheeses and great sauces (I highly recommend the Voodoo Chutney), local eggs and beef, and a variety of homemade things such as soaps, candles and bowls.
 And in the summer … peaches, galore!

-The market is open on Saturdays from 8-noon, and on Wall Street (just off Morgan Square in downtown Spartanburg) on Wednesdays from 11-1 p.m., May through September.
-Northside Harvest Park is a great place for rentals for parties and other events.
+The market is open every Saturday from 8am-noon, April through December in Northside Harvest Park (a great place for rentals for parties and other events), as well as on select Saturdays during the off-season for the Winter Market at Ciclops Cyderi & Brewery from 9am-noon.
 There is also the mobile market, whose trucks often can be seen at the library headquarters.
 One also can book the mobile market for a special occasion.
 I might just book it for my next birthday party!
 (I’m not joking.)

 Another thing that makes the Hub City Farmers’ Market a can’t-miss destination (aside from the new BCycle station) is a lovely new café.
 The Monarch Café is located right there at the market, and they mostly cook with products from the market vendors.
 This is great news for people interested in purchasing fresh, locally grown and organic food.
 It’s not only a wonderful temporary respite from the hot or cold weather, but the fried fish and grits are unlike anything I have ever tasted.
 (I overheard one customer say, “These grits are bangin’.”
 I concur.)